lbpassos/Robot-Pigeon/logbook.md

 ﻿# Robot-Pigeon
 ## Logbook

+>**27-05-2017** - Serial Interrupt working.
+All serial interface finished with success.

 >**22-05-2017** - Robot (Pololu) movements finished with success.

 >**19-05-2017** - Another aproach to the Serial line problem taken: The use of the Contiki shell.
 The solution runs OK in